1. Home

 • Water your yard only when necessary

-• Look for lower-impact landscaping options
+• Look for lower-impact and native landscaping options

 • Upgrade to an electric lawn mower